CMAD/sshfu/docs/context.md

-# CONTEXT detection in linux.
+# CONTEXT detection.

-This is a short tutorial explaining how to create a get_context.tcl file that after querying some files is able to gather enough information to determine whether you are for instance on your home, connected to your work's wifi or using a VPN.
+This is a short tutorial explaining how to create a get_context.tcl; file that after gather some external information is able to determine whether you are for instance on your home, connected to your work's wifi or using a VPN; setting CONTEXT accordingly.

 After presenting a few basic common tools, we will connect them to create the particular configuration suited to each and everyone of us.

 Remember that sshfu config files are just Tcl scripts with added functionality.
-In this document we will use `if`/`elseif`/`else` and comparisons extensivelly, so you may glance at this [Tcl tutorial](https://www.tcl.tk/man/tcl8.5/tutorial/tcltutorial.html) for some basic additional information.
+In this document we will use `if`/`elseif`/`else` and comparisons extensively, so you may glance at this [Tcl tutorial](https://www.tcl.tk/man/tcl8.5/tutorial/tcltutorial.html) before continuing for some basic additional information.

 ## Tool 1: Reading a file.